bilus/reforms/README.md

 A Clojurescript library that lets you build beautiful forms with [Om](https://github.com/omcljs/om) and [Bootstrap 3](http://getbootstrap.com/) and (optionally) [Font Awesome](http://fortawesome.github.io/Font-Awesome/).
 It focuses on helping you quickly build forms rather than supporting every Bootstrap feature.

 I deliberately limit the functionality to the essentials.
 If you think something useful is missing though, please let me know.
-The library does not use Bootstrap JavaScript.

-You can safely use this library in your project.
-It has been used in a large production project and its interface isn't likely to change.
+The code has been extracted from a 'real' project and though it should be completely safe to use it in production, I heavily refactored the code and added controls we hadn't needed so if anything is amiss, please let me know.

 <img src="https://github.com/bilus/om-forms/blob/master/doc/images/sample.png" width="70%">

+A good place to see the available controls: TODO (link to demo).

 ## Usage